South Canterbury, New Zealand lies in the centre of the South

 Hint: Construct your entry off line, do spell check, then cut and paste.

-NZ Mailing List: A closed mailing list for anyone with a genealogical or historical interest in New Zealand.
-All subject lines include "[NZ]" and so easily filtered to a special folder for reading. email for posting, only use if you are subscribed.
+NZ Mailing List: A mailing list for anyone with a family history (genealogy) and local history interest in New Zealand.
+Include "[NZ]" and so easily filtered to a special folder for reading.
+To search.
+Online, go to messages on the left.

 Australian BMD Index